YunoHost-Apps/bonfire_ynh/doc/ADMIN.md

 ### First Admin Account

 The first user to sign up on your Bonfire instance automatically becomes an administrator.
-Visit your instance at `https://your-domain.tld/` and create your account.
+Visit your instance at `https://your-domain.tld/signup` and create your account.

-**Note:** User signup requires working email for verification!

 ### Admin Panel

-Once logged in as an admin, you can access the admin panel at:
+Once logged in as an admin, you can access the admin panel at `https://your-domain.tld/settings/instance`
-- LiveDashboard for system metrics: `/admin/system/`

 ### Managing the Service